fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 Parameter                       | Description
 ------------------------------  | :---:
+`backgroundColor`               | Color of the background `backgroundSelectionColor`      | Color of the background when its selected `bounds`                        | The region which the renderer's paint function should confine itself to `buttonCells`                   | Allowing button cells to identify themselves `color`                         |
+`Defaults`                      | Based on whether its a Header, Filter or tree cell.
+The appropriate fields will be loaded from [defaults.js](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html)
+`font`                          | Font
+`foregroundSelectionColor`      | Color of foreground when its selected `foregroundSelectionFont`       | Color of the font when selected `formatValue`                   | Allow a localization of data `halign`                        | Whether to horizontally align 'left', 'right', or 'center' `isCellHovered`                 | If the cell is hovered by mouse `isCellSelected`                | If the cell was selected specifically `isColumnHovered`               | If the column the cell is is in is hovered `isColumnSelected`              | If the column the cell is in is selected `isGridColumn`                  | If its a header Column `isGridRow`                     | If its a header row `isInCurrentSelectionRectangle` | If the cell is in the current selection matrix `isRowHovered`                  | If the row the cell is is in is hovered `isRowSelected`                 | If the row the cell is is in is selected `isUserDataArea`                | If the cell holds actual user data `mouseDown`                     | If the mouse is down on the cell `preferredWidth`                | Minimum recommended width for the cell's containing column `untranslatedX`                 |
+`untranslatedY`                 |
+`value`                         | an untyped field that represents contextual information for the cell to present.
+I.e. for a text cell value you may used this represent stringified data
 `x`                             | The _absolute_ column index.
 `y`                             | The row index.
-`value`                         | an untyped field that represents contextual information for the cell to present.
-I.e. for a text cell value you may used this represent stringified data
-`halign`                        | whether to horizontally align 'left', 'right', or 'center' `bounds`                        | The region which the renderer's paint function should confine itself to `isCellSelected`                | If the cell was selected specifically `isCellHovered`                 |  If the cell is hovered by mouse `isColumnSelected`              | If the column the cell is in is selected `isColumnHovered`               | If the column the cell is is in is hovered `isRowHovered`                  | If the row the cell is is in is hovered `isRowSelected`                 | If the row the cell is is in is selected `isInCurrentSelectionRectangle` | If the cell is in the current selection matrix `mouseDown`                     | If the mouse is down on the cell `buttonCells`                   | Allowing button cells to identify themselves `isUserDataArea`                | If the cell holds actual user data `formatValue`                   | Allow a localization of data `preferredWidth`                | Minimum recommended width for the cell's containing column `Defaults`                      | Based on whether its a Header, Filter or tree cell.
-The appropriate fields will be loaded from [defaults.js](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html)

 __________________
 +This _absolute_ column index is the column's index into the full column list (both `grid.behavior.allColumns[]` and the data source's `fields[]` array upon which it is based).
 By comparison, the _active_ column index refers to the list of columns current active in the grid (`grid.behavior.columns[]`), representing the position of the column in the grid.
 This list is a subset of of the full list because "hidden" columns are excluded and the remaining columns can be re-ordered at any time via the UI or programmatically.